 If you are a Stranger Things fan you’ll remember early in Season 1 the big insult with the kids (remember the show’s time frame is the early 80’s) was to call someone a mouth breather.
 Mike explains to Eleven when she doesn’t understand what a mouth breather is “you know… a dumb person.
 A knucklehead.”
-It turns out that mouth breathing and the opposite, nose breathing are much more important than being schoolyard insults.
+It turns out that mouth breathing has bigger consequences than just being a schoolyard insult.

-If you think about it, typically when a person gets excited or is running around, they have a wide-open mouth.
+Typically when a person gets excited or is running, they have a wide-open mouth.
 It serves a purpose.
 They need more oxygen.
-And with a wide-open mouth, more air can come in quicker.
+With a wide-open mouth, more air can come in quicker.
+However, it’s deceiving.
+It’s not the best way to enhance performance.

 There is more.
 For efficient exercise, studies show that nasal breathing allows more oxygen to get to active tissues which can enhance performance and recovery.